SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Conclusion

 \section{Conclusion}

-In this work, we introduce \tool{}, an attack agnostic framework for detecting physical attacks on Convolutional Neural Networks.
-Our method is notable because it only relies on the malicious behavior of an adversarial attack to perform classifications, without requiring prior knowledge of the deployment or mechanisms of an attack.
-We demonstrate the effectiveness \tool{} on three experiments with fundamentally different attack mechanisms; a data poisoning attack, a network trojaning attack, and a white-box adversarial attack.
-We also the robustness of \tool{} against strong adaptive adversaries by individually testing each component of our defense.
-Our approach can be run in real-time in many scenarios, and is flexible and easy to deploy.
+In this work, we introduce \tool{}, a framework for detecting localized universal attacks on Convolutional Neural Networks.
+Our method is notable because it only relies on the malicious behavior of an adversarial attack to perform classifications, without requiring prior knowledge of the attack vector.
+We demonstrate the versatility of \tool{} on three experiments with fundamentally different attack mechanisms: a data poisoning attack, a network trojaning attack, and adversarial patches---including physically realizable ones.
+We further evaluate the robustness of \tool{} against strong adaptive adversaries by individually testing each component of our defense.
+Our approach can be run in realtime in many scenarios, and is flexible and easy to deploy.

-There are further improvements that would help improve the performance of \tool{}.
-Better visualization techniques (see, e.g., Grad-CAM++~\cite{chattopadhyay2017gradcamplus}) would improve the heatmap quality to create better masks.
-Deep learning interpretability and visualization is a challenging problem and breakthroughs in this area can also allow us to further reason about whether an attack is taking place.
-Furthermore, our anomaly detection approach can be further extended to take advantage of the richer data provided by the neuron outputs during the inference process.
-Works have shown techniques to detect anomalous high dimensional data using one class neural networks (see, e.g.,~\cite{goldstein2016anomaly,chalapathy2018anomalyoneclass}) which could enhance our current framework.

 We hope \tool{} inspires further approaches towards creating attack-agnostic defenses.
 Tailoring a defense towards a specific attack means unknown attacks cannot be captured, and also makes the system highly vulnerable to strong adaptive adversaries.
-We believe a similar approach can be used to detect other adversarial attacks by leveraging the same core concepts of identifying an attack from a model's weakness.
+We believe a similar approach can be used to detect other attacks by leveraging the same core concepts of identifying an attack from a model's weakness.